 We welcome pitches from freelance contributors.
 See How to Pitch to The Intercept for detailed instructions.

 Interested in joining The Intercept team?
 View our job listings.

 To republish or translate our work, see Editorial Policies.

 If you have a membership question, contact our membership team.

-The Intercept is a publication of First Look Media.
-Launched in 2013 by eBay founder and philanthropist Pierre Omidyar, First Look Media is a multi-platform media company devoted to supporting independent voices, from fearless investigative journalism and documentary filmmaking to arts, culture, media and entertainment.
-First Look Media produces and distributes content in a wide range of forms including feature films, short-form video, podcasts, interactive media and long-form journalism, for its own digital properties and with partners.
+The Intercept is a publication of First Look Institute.
+Launched in 2013 by eBay founder and philanthropist Pierre Omidyar, First Look Institute is a multi-platform media company devoted to supporting independent voices, from fearless investigative journalism and documentary filmmaking to arts, culture, media and entertainment.
+First Look Institute produces and distributes content in a wide range of forms including feature films, short-form video, podcasts, interactive media and long-form journalism, for its own digital properties and with partners.